newrelic/newrelic-quickstarts/CONTRIBUTING.md

 > See the [docs](https://github.com/newrelic/newrelic-quickstarts/blob/main/docs/graphql-schema-docs.md#nr1catalogquickstartmetadatadashboardinput) for more details on `dashboards screnshots`

 - Dashboard images are `optional` but highly recommended to preview the visual functionality of a dashboard.
-- File name should be `dashboard_name01`, `dashboard_name02`, etc
+- File name should be `quickstart_name01`, `quickstart_name02`, etc
-- Dashboards images should be stored in that dashboard's directory with it's JSON file. ex: `/quickstart_name/dashboards/dashboard_name/dashboard_name01.png`.
+- Dashboards images should be stored in the quickstart's dashboard directory. ex: `/quickstart_name01/dashboards`.
 - Must be in `.png`, `.jpg`, `.jpeg` or `.svg` format
 - Each image file must be less than `4MB` in size
 - There should be no more than `12`  dashboard or images per quickstart
 - For best results use aspect ratio: 3:2
 - For best results use 800 px (width)
 - For best results use 1600 px (height)